 Porch decorating is a long-standing tradition.
-In the days before air conditioning, we can imagine that a home’s front porch was a go-to gathering spot where a pitcher of lemonade never ran empty.
-It was an extension of the home and simply another room to decorate, and we believe it still is.
-Whether you frequent your home’s front porch often or not, we believe it is still important to make it feel welcoming to guests.
+In the days before air conditioning, a home’s front porch was a go-to gathering spot, a place to stay cool and get some fresh air.
+We believe front porches should function as an extension of the home and are worth looking at as another “room” to decorate.
+Whether you frequent your home’s front porch often or not, it’s still how you welcome guests into your home.
 Think of it as your home’s first impression.
-We’ve curated this list of front porch decorating ideas to make your entry more inviting.
+We’ve curated this list of front porch decorating ideas to help you make your entry more inviting.

-In many cases, a home needs more than just porch accessories to make it stand out.
+Is your home in need of more than front porch decorating ideas?
 At brick&batten, we’ll help your house reach its full curb appeal potential.
-We’ll create a custom design complete with a photo rendering and resource list to put your design in action.
+We work with our clients to create a custom virtual exterior designs based on their needs and desires.
+You’ll get a photo rendering and resource list to put your design in action.
 Learn more about our virtual exterior design services.

 25 Front Porch Decorating Ideas to Make Your Entry More Inviting

-It can be hard to find porch chairs that are cute and relaxing to sit in.
-Luckily, you can pretty much transform any chair into a lounge chair with the addition of outdoor throw pillows.
-We often suggest chairs made out of woven materials for our clients, since these are much softer than wood or metal.
-Of course, we love a good porch swing, but a cozier alternative could be to opt for a swinging daybed instead, like this one by Magnolia Porch Swings.
+It can be hard to find porch chairs that are both attractive and relaxing to sit in.
+Luckily, you can transform pretty much any chair into a lounge chair with the addition of outdoor throw pillows.
+Spend a lot of time on your porch?
+Go for something weatherproof and truly comfortable, like these teak chairs from Rejuvenation, a brick&batten designer favorite, pictured in the first example above.
+If you want to skip the pillows but are still looking for comfort, we often suggest furniture made out of woven materials for our clients, since they are softer than wood or metal.
+Case in point: the rockers in the second example above.
+Plus, there’s always something to be said for a classic wooden porch swing.

 One way to make a small porch seem larger and more inviting is to utilize the steps and walkway as an extension of the porch.
 Place potted plants along each one.
 Not only will they stand out, but they will also add some depth and dimension thanks to the tiered effect.